armunalam/spm/README.md

 4. pandas (not required to run the server: it was used only to import dummy data from csv files)

 ## Login Credentials
 A few dummy users have already been created in the database.
-Information of 3 such users from 3 different user categories are shown below.
+Information on 3 such users from 3 different user categories is shown below.
 * Student:
     - Username: 1810281
     - Password: 34512312Aa